Deductible expenses for self-employed workers in Spain

 - The expense must be linked to your activity

-- You must have a valid invoice or receipt
+- You must have a valid invoice or supporting document

 - It must be correctly recorded in your accounting

-- It should not be a personal expense
+- It must not be a personal expense

 Conclusion

-Deducting expenses as a self-employed person is not a question of deducting everything, but of deducting well.
-Understanding what the Treasury accepts and keeping orderly accounting makes the difference between peace of mind and future problems.
+Deducting expenses as a self-employed individual is not about deducting everything, but about deducting correctly.
+Understanding what the Tax Agency accepts and keeping orderly accounting makes the difference between peace of mind and future problems.

 In our detailed guides you will find: